 Arthrospira (spirulina) maxima is a general term for plants that belong to Cyanophyceae.
-It has been used as a food and nutritional supplement for a long time and represents one of the richest sources of plant protein (60–70%) and an excellent source of vitamins, carotenoids, essential amino acids, minerals, and essential fatty acids (e.g., γ-linolenic acid and sulfolipids).
-Moreover, spirulina has phycocyanin, a photosynthetic biliprotein, and its chief phytochemical phycocyanobilin.
+It has been used as a food and nutritional supplement for a long time.
+It represents one of the richest plant protein sources (60–70%) and an excellent source of vitamins, carotenoids, essential amino acids, minerals, and essential fatty acids (e.g., γ-linolenic acid and sulfolipids).
+Moreover, spirulina has phycocyanin, a photosynthetic biliprotein, and its chief phytochemical, phycocyanobilin.

 Spirulina helps repair damaged DNA.

-“The influence of water-soluble polysaccharide from Spirulina platensis on excision repair of DNA was investigated by means of endonuclease assay and radioautography.
-The results showed that the presence of the polysaccharide enhanced significantly both the repair activity of radiation-damaged DNA excision and the unscheduled DNA synthesis (UDS).
+“The influence of water-soluble polysaccharide from Spirulina platensis on excision repair of DNA was investigated using endonuclease assay and radioautography.
+The results showed that the polysaccharide’s presence significantly enhanced both the repair activity of radiation-damaged DNA excision and the unscheduled DNA synthesis (UDS).
 During the examination of the time course of the excision process, it was found that the presence of polysaccharide of spirulina not only increased the initial rates of the damaged DNA excision and the UDS but also postponed the saturations of both important reactions of excision and repair DNA synthesis.” – Qishen, P. et al. Pub. in China in the Chinese Genetics Journal 15 (5) 374-392.
 Portions Edited.
 1988.

-In addition to the aforementioned nutrimental properties, spirulina is considered a nutraceutical based on the different pharmacological properties that have been reviewed by Belay, Karkos, et al., and Khan et al. Recently, evidence was published about the effectiveness of spirulina in diabetic nephropathy and liver injuries.
+In addition to the nutrimental properties, spirulina is considered a nutraceutical based on the different pharmacological properties reviewed by Belay, Karkos et al., and Khan et al. Recently, evidence was published about the effectiveness of spirulina in diabetic nephropathy and liver injuries.
 Spirulina has also been shown to be effective against toxicity produced by cadmium, arsenic, mercuric chloride, zinc, and copper.

 Food is Medicine